-I think my position's been quite clear, and that I support measures to meet the needs of medical travellers.
+I think my position has been quite clear in that I support measures to meet the needs of medical travellers.
 I explained the different steps that we would have to go through if we were to be establishing a boarding home in Rankin Inlet.
-Pre-feasibility, feasibility, and then if that's positive, moving to operations of it, and so, I don't know what more can be said, to be honest, Mr. Speaker, if the numbers are there, if the volume of travel is there, I think that would justify us moving to feasibility.
+Prefeasibility, feasibility, and then if that's positive, moving to operations of it.
+So I don't know what more can be said, to be honest, Mr. Speaker.
+If the numbers are there, if the volume of travel is there, I think that would justify us moving to feasibility.

-As I committed to in the previous round of questions to the member for Aivilik, I can commit to taking a look at the pre-feasibility numbers that have been compiled by the department, and following up with the member. (interpretation) Thank you, Mr. Speaker.
+As I committed to in the previous round of questions to the member for Aivilik, I can commit to taking a look at the prefeasibility numbers that have been compiled by the department and following up with the member. (interpretation) Thank you, Mr. Speaker.